jtiscione/chessboard3js/README.md

 - Integrate chessboard3.js and [chess.js](https://github.com/jhlywa/chess.js) with a PGN database of famous games.
 - Have users play against a chess engine using chessboard3.js as the UI.

-You can do the same things you can with Scott Oakman's chessboard.js (given the caveats that come with using WebGL).
+You can do the same things you can with Chris Oakman's chessboard.js (given the caveats that come with using WebGL).

 ##Extra equipment you may need##